Best and cheapest health insurance plans in Ohio

 Gold plans give you the highest level of coverage, which means you pay less for your medical care.
 They also have the lowest cap on your medical costs, called the out-of-pocket maximum.

-However, the high monthly cost is worth it if you go to the doctor often, need expensive prescriptions or have a complex medical condition.
+However, Gold plans also have the highest monthly rates.
+But the cost is worth it if you go to the doctor often, need expensive prescriptions or have a complex medical condition.

 Silver plans: Best if you have average medical needs